 After somedowntime, during which I hope our players got some fresh air and sunlight, we're back!
 Cooler and better than ever before!The Senior Staff is however really upset at having to learn a "new" ACP after just getting used to the last one.

 After it was reported to me that our old Cyber Nations Myspace group had been deleted (I think the owner of the group had his profile deleted or something) I decided to look into migrating over to Facebook because, really, that's were all the cool kids hang out these days.
 I looked at several of the existing CN related groups and managed to find someone to give me admin control over one of the groups (haha, sucker) so now we have an official Cyber Nations Facebook Group.
-There's currently 262 members.
-Hope to see you there.
+There's currently 262 me

 The CN staff are pretty hard workers.
 However, sometimes we do big staff audits to make sure everyone is doing a spectacular job.
 These audits can cause changes in teams and how we're organized, to make sure we are doing our job to the best of our ability.